best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ## Apply quality assurance proportional to risk

-As the [the Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) notes, the quality assurance of our analysis should be proportional to the complexity and risk of the analysis.
+As the [the Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) notes, the quality assurance we apply to our analysis should be proportionate to the complexity and risk that the analysis carries.

 When managing analytical work, you should not need an in-depth understanding of the analysis code to trust that it is working correctly.
-However, you should be confident that the team has taken an appropriate approach given the user need, and that proportionate quality assurance is being applied to the development and running of the analysis.
+However, you should be confident that the team who built the analysis process has taken an appropriate approach given the user need, and that proportionate quality assurance is being applied to the development and running of the analysis.

 You should work with your team to decide which quality assurance practices are necessary given each piece of analysis.